leeyoshinari/MyPlatform/README.md

 **collector-agent**<br>
 Data Collector.
 All agents' data will be sent to collector-agent, and then collector-agent writes data to InfluxDB/redis.<br>
 It can be avoid a problem: If each agent connects to the database separately, it may cause the database connection to run out or exceed the number of connections allowed by the server. <br>
-But if too many agents cause the collector-agent to not be able to write database in time, increasing the thread pool size of the collector-agent is needed; if not, increasing the number of collector-agent cluster nodes is needed.
+But if too many agents cause the collector-agent to not be able to write database in time, increasing the thread pool size of the collector-agent is needed; if still not, increasing the number of collector-agent cluster nodes is needed.

 **monitor-agent**<br>
 Server resource monitor.
 Execute Linux commands to collect the server's CPU, Memory, Disk, Network, TCP, and other data in real time.